garrett-huggins/CSIS1570-Final-Project/README.md

 # Web Systems Final Project

 ## Summary
 Mockup website for a game development studio.
-D
+Designed to demonstrate understand of web standards and web design.

+### Design
+* Figma

 ### Built With:
 * HTML